 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

 Compared to most people, those working as a Pharmacy Technician tend to value Relationships, Support, and Achievement.

 Most importantly, Pharmacy Technicians strongly value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.

 Second, Pharmacy Technicians strongly value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.

-Lastly, Pharmacy Technicians somewhat value Independence.
-Occupations that satisfy this work value allow employees to work on their own and make decisions.
+Lastly, Pharmacy Technicians somewhat value Achievement.
+Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.

 In order to perform their job successfully, people who work as Pharmacy Technicians must consistently demonstrate qualities such as attention to detail, integrity, and dependability.

 Below, you'll find a list of qualities typically required of Pharmacy Technicians, ranked by importance: